TAKE-HOME STRATEGY

 ACTIVITY CHOICE BOARD

 Here are some ways you can help children strengthen Peer Relationships at home.
 Keep in mind that you can change these activities to work for you and your child based on their current abilities, interests, and what you have available at home.
+Make sure to use safe materials and watch your child closely during these activities.

 Take a look, and try out your favorites!